 Parents/guardians have an important role in supporting Laleham Lea School in maintaining high standards of behaviour.
-It is essential that school and homes have consistent expectations of behaviour and that they cooperate closely together.
+It is essential that our school has consistent expectations of behaviour.
 Acceptance of this policy forms part of our standard terms and conditions.
-This policy is available to parents of pupils and prospective pupils on request and for perusal in the school office during the school day.
+This policy is available to parents of pupils and prospective pupils on the school website and hard copy on request and for perusal in the school office during the school day.
 It is also available and known to all staff.

-Bullying, harassment and victimisation and discrimination will not be tolerated.
+Bullying, harassment (including sexual harassment and sexual violence), victimisation and discrimination will not be tolerated.
 We treat all our pupils and their parents fairly and with consideration and we expect them to reciprocate towards each other, the staff and the school.
 Any kind of bullying is unacceptable.
-This policy applies to all pupils in the school, including those in the Early Years Foundation Stage.
+This policy applies to all pupils in the school, including those in the Early Years Foundation Stage and can be read alongside our Behaviour and Discipline Policy, Safeguarding Policy.